36% of those starting an apprenticeship in 2018/19 did so at intermediate level (AKA level 2). So they’re pretty popular.

 - How RateMyApprenticeship.co.uk can help

 What is an intermediate apprenticeship?

-Intermediate apprenticeships are designed to train a school leaver for work.
-There is a focus on imparting key employability skills, as well as more specific training for a job within a company.
+These programmes are designed to train you for the world of work.
+There’s a big focus on developing key soft skills, as well as more specific training for the role.

-An intermediate apprentice will work for at least 30 hours a week, for thirty weeks of the year.
+An intermediate apprentice will work for at least 30 hours a week, for 30 weeks of the year.

-Each programme, however, may be organised differently.
-You might spend one day a week studying at college, and spend the rest of the week working with your employer.
-You will be receiving on-the-job training, while you gain relevant qualifications on the side.
-Or, you will work on a full-time basis, and be released for study periods at intervals during the year.
+Each programme, however, is organised differently.
+You might spend one day a week studying at college and the other four days at work.
+Or you might work on a full-time basis and be released for study periods throughout the year.

 "Apprenticeships are available in 1500 job roles, covering more than 170 industries, from advertising to youth work and from environmental engineering to legal."
 (Skills Funding Agency, 2016)

 If you’re applying for an apprenticeship, you’re are going to need a cover letter for an apprenticeship application.
 Check out are cracking Guide to Writing an Apprenticeship Cover Letter, six simple steps to a cover letter that will have employers sending you a hamper of baked treats.